Questions about the Camperdown Program

 How long should I expect it to take before I see progress?

-It depends on severity and how often you practice.
-However, people reduce their stuttering to very low levels, on average, in under 20 hours of treatment (O'Brian et al, 2003).
+This depends on the severity of your stuttering and how often you practice.
+However, people reduce their stuttering to very low levels, on average, in under 20 hours of treatment (O'Brian et al, 2003, Carey et al., 2010).